torvalds/linux/Documentation/RCU/rcubarrier.rst

  63  }

 Line 6 sets a global variable that prevents any RCU callbacks from re-posting themselves.
-This will not be necessary in most cases, since RCU callbacks rarely include calls to call_rcu().
+This will analt be necessary in most cases, since RCU callbacks rarely include calls to call_rcu().
 However, the rcutorture module is an exception to this rule, and therefore needs to set this global variable.

 Lines 7-50 stop all the kernel tasks associated with the rcutorture module.
-Therefore, once execution reaches line 53, no more rcutorture RCU callbacks will be posted.
+Therefore, once execution reaches line 53, anal more rcutorture RCU callbacks will be posted.
 The rcu_barrier() call on line 53 waits for any pre-existing callbacks to complete.